-“Living on your own is an expense most college students don’t have,” Smith says.
+“Living on your own is an expense most college students don’t have,” Smith said.
 “Sit down and find out how much money is coming in and going out each month.”

 A free Dupaco Money Makeover can help you create a realistic budget that sets you up for financial success now and after your school days are behind you.

-“It can help you determine how much you need to make income-wise or be putting away to pay back those student loans,” Smith says.
+“It can help you determine how much you need to make income-wise or be putting away to pay back those student loans,” Smith said.